weitzwoman/Technical-Interview-Prep/README.md

 #### How do we determine whether code belongs in the model or the controller?

 #### How does an asset pipeline function?
 What benefits does it offer?

+#### What's a password hash?
+How does it differ from a password salt?
+How do the two work together to authenticate users?
+#### How do we securely store user passwords in our database?
+#### In Rails applications that send emails to users, why is it preferable to send emails from the model instead of the controller?
+Do you agree or disagree?
+#### What's the difference between bcrypt and Devise?
+Describe your experience using both.
+Which do you prefer?
+Why?
+#### How do we ensure user authentication via Devise is accurately tested with Capybara?
+#### What's the difference between the terms "authentication" and "authorization"?
+Similarities?
+When do we use each?
+#### Describe how you'd go about implementing Paperclip photo uploading capabilities into a Rails application.